Current Projects

 Bike Comfort Research

-My final project in my Python class involved taking UDOT road data from the UGRC, and creating a “bike comfort” score based on several factors (speed limit, bike lane type, and road ownership).
-This final project led to starting a research project to expand the scope of the original tool, with more publicly available data and a better score calculation with machine learning.
+My final project, the Python Coding for GIS class, began as an idea from a friend while talking about the state of cycling infrastructure in Logan.
+City and County maps had not been updated in years, and an update perpetually seemed around the corner.
+Taking matters into my own hands, this project involved taking UDOT road data from the UGRC, and creating a “bike comfort” score based on several factors (speed limit, bike lane type, and road ownership).
+This was only the start, and led to starting a research project to expand the scope of the original tool, with more publicly available data and better score calculations.
 We are focusing on college towns around Utah, and aim to develop a web tool and app if the analysis beats what is currently available.
-The paper will be submitted for publication by the end of the semester, and we have submitted our abstract to the UGIC to present our results at the event in early May.
+The web tool will be available on the USU Geospatial website and we will be presenting our research at the UGIC in early May.
 Below in the drop down is the code from the original tool, and a map of the original output.

 Bike Comfort Score Code